Email news of Sept. 5, 2020 - for translation, click the flag button above.

 Ordinary face masks may not be effective in preventing viruses from entering our lungs.
 That's because viruses are so small.
 Using an ordinary face mask may be like trying to stop a mosquito with a tennis racket or a chain link fence.
 Medical-grade face masks require training to be effective, and should be reserved for medical personnel treating infected persons, or in some cases those providing home care.
 However, wearing a mask in an indoor space (outside your home) is recommended.
 It can slow the silent spread of coronavirus from people who may be infected but have no symptoms.
 It can also prevent you from touching your face when you're in a risky environment.
 Outdoors, when you're at least 6 feet (2 meters) from other people, according to Dr. Bob Rauner, you probably don't have to wear a face mask.

 To see a video of the U.S. Surgeon General showing an easy way to make a face mask, click here:

 What is Lincoln Literacy doing in response to the spread of COVID-19?

 Our Classes, Offices, and Public Operations Are Temporarily Closed.

 With regret, we have suspended all in-person activities for an indefinite period.
 It is likely to last months.
-As of May 6, we are planning to resume in-person classes in the week of August 31.
 However, we are offering online classes, What'sApp circles, and 1-1 tutoring by phone and email.
 See the front page of our website for a link to learning opportunities: lincolnliteracy.org

 Where can I get help with life during the pandemic?